Ida victims move from tent camps to trailers 4 months later

 “It’s better in the event anybody tests positive for COVID,” Pulaski said.

-A state test program that provides campers as temporary housing is starting to reduce the backlog, the newspaper reported.
-FEMA approved and is paying for that program, spokesman Robert Howard said Monday.
+The state test program is starting to reduce the backlog, the newspaper reported.

+FEMA suggested the program because regulations for state-run shelters are less restrictive than those for mobile homes provided by the federal agency, Mike Steele, spokesman for the Governor's Office of Homeland Security and Emergency Protection, said Monday.

+In addition, he noted, the RV trailers are easier to haul onto property.

 Hurricane Ida left many of the residents' homes unlivable.
 The storm roared ashore Aug.
 29, 2021, at Port Fourchon, 47 miles (75 kilometers) southeast of Houma, as a strong Category 4 hurricane with 150-mph (240-kph) winds.

+Kentucky officials have talked to their counterparts in Louisiana about emulating the program to house people whose homes were hit by December's deadly tornadoes, and Louisiana is considering the purchase of more trailers, Steele added.

+“We're talking to FEMA about having this as a regular option” after disasters, he said.

-As of Wednesday, the state program had provided 1,118 campers in Terrebonne Parish, and 903 were occupied, The Courier said.
-Pulaski said FEMA had approved nearly 1,500 households for housing but had only 70 units occupied.
-About 2,400 households have signed up through FEMA, which is looking at possible sites for temporary mobile home parks.
+Pulaski said FEMA had approved nearly 1,500 households for housing but had only 70 mobile homes occupied.

-Lafourche Parish President Archie Chaisson said the state program had 542 campers in the parish, with 470 occupied.
-FEMA had another 200 trailers in Lafourche, with 148 occupied.

 The move to trailers frees up needed space in the tent camps, Terrebonne Parish Councilman Carl Harding said.

-Alexis Amacker lived for a while in a tent camp near his house in Houma.
-He has now moved into a trailer.
+Alexis Amacker lived for a while in a tent camp near his home in Houma.
+He has now moved into an RV trailer.

 “It took a while, but it’s a blessing,” Amacker said.

-Parish officials have repeatedly criticized the slow response by FEMA at getting trailers set up across the two parishes.
+Parish officials have repeatedly criticized the slow response by FEMA at getting mobile homes set up across the two parishes.

-Harding said trailer residents told him last week that their needs include getting a school bus stop and Wi-Fi access.
+Harding said residents living in the RV trailers told him last week that their needs include getting a school bus stop and Wi-Fi access.

 Those housed in the campers are chosen at random from residents who have applied for temporary housing after the storm.
-Some had been living in tent camps set up by the parish; FEMA paid hotel bills for others.
+In addition to tent camps, some lived in hotel rooms paid for by FEMA.

 “We can’t afford to have the permit office go down because of a COVID outbreak,” he said.
 “There’s too much at stake.”